nancypaucar/DH150-2020W/Assingment06/README.md

 ![CindyMay](https://i.postimg.cc/y85k4NsF/IMG-2875.png)

-Wireflow 2 Note: The tester could successfully complete the tasks, but was confused because there was no backspace button on the Google Maps.
+Wireflow 2 Note: The tester could successfully complete the tasks, but was confused because there was no backspace button on the Google Maps page.
 However I let him know that the "Get Directions" button would open a new tab so he could go back whenever he wanted.

 ![TimBurton](https://i.postimg.cc/mght59fL/IMG-2873.png)